jinbow/isQG/Readme.md

 in iPython

-to calculate the inversion and find the output data in dataout.mat, which you can change to whatever name you like.
+to calculate the inversion and find the output data in dataout.mat (or any file name you specify).

-Of course you have to install python first.
+It is written in Python.
 Try Enthought (https://www.enthought.com).

 For Python users
 ------------------

-If you are a python user, I don't need to tell you what to do.
-Take a look at the code as you like.
+Read the code.
+It is straight forward.